arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 7. Activate Kirin - Special Summon Ulcanix from the GY.
 8. Activate Ulcanix - destroy High Garunix and add a second Kirin from your Deck to your hand.
 9. Link Summon [_Promethean Princess, Bestower of Flames_].
-10. Activate Princess - Special Summon Ponix from the GY.
+10. Activate Princess - Special Summon any FIRE monster from the GY.
-11. Pass turn.
+11. Link Summon [_Salamangreat Sunlight Wolf_].

 ##### Opponent's turn
 1. In the Standby Phase:
-    - Activate High Garunix - Special Summon it from the GY.
+    - Activate High Garunix - Special Summon it from the GY, under Wolf's link.
+    - A chain forms:
       - Activate High Garunix again - destroy all other monsters on the field.
+      - Activate Wolf - add Ponix from GY to your hand.
+(Remember you cannot summon Ponix this turn!)